-Prerequisite: FILM 219 or consent of program director.
+Prerequisite: FILM 219 or FILM 219W, or consent of program director.

 Offered: Alternate years.

 FILM 370 - Screenwriting I (4)

 Basic techniques of screenwriting are introduced.
 Emphasis is on narrative film form and development of plot lines, character, and film treatments.
 The workshop approach allows students to write, discuss, and revise screenplays and treatments.